 Port Bouvard’s floating jetties provide a secure and safe haven, with each jetty only accessible through a secure gatehouse, which utilises a security card system.
 The same card also gives pen holders access to secure parking, as well as private facilities and the boat ramp area.

-At Port Bouvard, each pen is fully serviced with power and water included in your fee.
+At Port Bouvard, each pen is fully serviced with power and water.
 Access to sullage pump-out is also available and conveniently located on the main fuel jetty.

 Our boat pens are leased on a convenient monthly basis, but if preferred you can pay for longer periods.
 Space is always available for overnighters or those wishing to stay for a weekend, a week, or more.